OnToology/OnToology/README.md

 * Add new features (e.g. integrate with GitLab and Bitbucket)
 * Deploy on the live server (now on a testing server)
 * Prepare automated testing (in progress)
+* Automated tests for pull requests.
+* Use decorators for input validation.
+* Use profilers.

 ###What the system does now: